Skip to content

 Installation

-For users running the Pterodactyl panel, deployment is simplified with the provided egg file.
-This egg is built on the lightweight Alpine base image.
+For users running the Pterodactyl panel, deployment is simplified with the provided egg files.
+These eggs are built on lightweight base images.

-You can find the egg file in the GitHub repository: egg-pico-limbo.json
+You can find the egg files in the GitHub repository:

-The egg supports additional installation configuration through the following environment variable:
+The eggs support additional installation configuration through the following environment variable:

 • Default: latest